sagheerahmadGmit/EmergingTechTasks/README.md

 This Jupyter Notebook contains the tasks for the module "Emerging Technology" in 4th year Software Development Course.
 It is written in the Python programming language.
 It will contain the programs for the four different tasks that we will be given.

+This README gives a brief description and information about each task but the full code and the research used can be found in the jupyter notebook in this repository.
+This README will also demonstrate how to run this repository using cmd or cmder.

+The four tasks are as follow:

 The first task is:

 ```